Erendis42/GameOfLife/README.md

 This is an old university project, with the simplest (and probably the least effective) algorithm to calculate next generations imaginable.

+### Usage:
+Download the executable and the "presets" folder.
+You can load the presets by clicking File -> Open.

+Please do not to open random other files, also use your own presets only if you know what you are doing!

-For a much more sophisticated solution, see https://golly.sourceforge.io/
+For a much more sophisticated solution for calculating the next generation, see https://golly.sourceforge.io/